How to Use a Sex Swing (Without Pulling Any Muscles)

-Because getting into the (ahem) swing of things takes some savvy, we called on Stubbs and Carly S., sex educator with The Pleasure Chest, for the 411 on sex swings.
-Scroll down for everything you need to know about the benefits of sex swings, how to use one (safely!), plus a few to buy.
+Because getting into the (ahem) swing of things takes some savvy, Shape called on Stubbs and Carly S., sex educator with The Pleasure Chest, for the 411 on sex swings.
+Scroll down for everything you need to know about the benefits of sex swings, how to use a sex swing (safely!), plus a few to buy.

 For starters, anytime you bring something new into the bedroom, there's a sense of novelty.
 And novelty "is a really good thing for our sex lives, especially if you've been with your partner(s) for a while," says Stubbs.
 (More on that here: Sex Therapists Share 8 Sex Tips for Women)

 But why the heck would you invest something so #extra when a smaller novelty item (such as a clitoral vibrator or finger vibrator) might do the trick?
 Glad you asked.
 "In general, sex swings allow you to work smarter, not harder in the bedroom," says Carly S. "They can give you genital access in new positions without requiring that you're an acrobat, super flexible, able-bodied, or a porn performer," she says.

 How Does a Sex Swing Work?